NikolaiRadke/Nokolino_diy/README.md

 ![NOKOlino light blue](http://www.nikolairadke.de/NOKOlino/nokolino_wiki.png)

 Like his big brother NOKO, the little NOKOlino delights it's surroundings with cheeky comments.
 But unlike NOKO he is more obstinate - no radio, a display, no frills.
 Instead of an Arduino he has a small **ATtiny** microcontroller, only one on-off switch and a big button.
 But he is small, can stay active for days and is, in contrast to his big brother, very easy to build.

+Another useful application option would be to use the hardware without the monster suit as a **music box** in an old used doll to bring it back to modern days, maybe with other sounds or songs.

 **NOKOlino** stands for **NO**ra and Ni**KO**s monster - the appendix **lino** describes the small version.

 ### Notes for non-German NOKOlino makers